Freshwater Fish Species

 Blue catfish

-The biggest species of cats in the US and available in more than half the states.
+The biggest species of cats in the US, it is available in more than half the states.

 White catfish

-Resides in one third of the states in backwaters and muddy ponds.
+Resides in one third of the states and prefers backwaters and muddy ponds.

 Crappie